FairwindsOps/insights-docs/docs/features/policies.md

 > [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/),
 > the policy language used by OPA.

-This page only covers OPA v2.
-For examples on how to write OPA v1 policies, refer to [OPA v1.](/features/policies)

 ### Creating OPA Policies
 #### Using the Insights UI
 1. Visit your organization's `Policy` page